yuriburkovski/pokemonAPI/README.md

 project was deployed in Heroku:  https://pokemon-academy-api.herokuapp.com/

-To check how does it work, I'm suggest to use Swagger ( https://pokemon-academy-api.herokuapp.com/swagger-ui.html )
+To check how does it work, I suggest to use Swagger
+( https://pokemon-academy-api.herokuapp.com/swagger-ui.html )

 /* "admin" as login and "test" as password